 The non-capital losses are available for offset against future taxable income of the company in which the losses arose.
-The deferred tax assets recognized relate to the estimated recovery of a portion of the tax losses of the subsidiary in fiscal 2013.
+The deferred tax assets recognized relate to the estimated recovery of a portion of the tax losses of the subsidiary.

-14. Earnings (Loss) per Share
+11. Earnings (loss) per Share

-Basic earnings (loss) per share amounts are calculated by dividing net income (loss) for the period by the weighted average number of ordinary shares outstanding during the period.
-Diluted earnings (loss) per share amounts are calculated by dividing net income (loss) for the period by the weighted average number of fully diluted shares outstanding during the period.
+Basic income (loss) per share amounts are calculated by dividing net income (loss) for the period by the weighted average number of common shares outstanding during the period.
+Diluted income (loss) per share amounts are calculated by dividing net income (loss) for the period by the weighted average number of fully diluted common shares outstanding during the period using the Treasury Method.